JuliBoii/DockerCourse/Section_5_WebsiteProject/note.md

 - Docker-compose will not magically figure out which containers you are talking about
-    - It needs the `docker-compose.yml` file as _kind of_ a reference to understand which specific containers its suppose to get the status of
+    - It needs the `docker-compose.yml` file as _kind of_ a reference to understand which specific containers its suppose to get the status of.